devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 You can consider web decks as live, interactive, responsive images.
 You can press buttons on the image, Cockpitdecks will adjust the image and its overlays to reflect X-Plane status.

 Taxi safely.

+# Important Note

+As explained, Web Deck were originally created has a development tools to speed up button creation and testing.
+It was suggested by [Duane](https://github.com/dlicudi).

+Once we settle on an architecture, and made critical web-oriented decision (use of HTML Canvas), it took no more that 2 days to get it working!
+Mainly because of the strict Cockpitdecks architecture and concepts.
+A few more days were necessary to open up the creation of web decks for Cockpitdecks creators, and imagine [[Hardware Representation]].

+As today, Cockpitdecks can work with no physical decks, with just Web Decks, even those that replicate existing deck models like Stream Deck and Loupedeck.

+Please note that web deck lead to Instructions.
+Currently, Instructions are limited to flight simulation to issue commands, change values, etc. Nothing would prevent a developer from creating Instructions that execute command at the operating system level, like opening a file or starting an application.